 About this course

-This UK social data science master’s course is ideal if you are already working in official statistics or the Government Statistical Service (GSS).
+This UK social data science master’s course is ideal if you are currently working in official statistics or the Government Statistical Service (GSS).
 You can choose to study part-time over 2 to 5 years or full-time over 1 year.

 You'll strengthen and update your professional skills and knowledge of survey methods, data science and data analysis.

 - the use of statistical software, such as R and Python, for data manipulation, analysis and simulation

 - dealing with administrative and big data sources

 - the scope and organisation of official statistics

 You’ll be able to fit the course to your personal interests or career plans through a range of specialist optional modules.